 An easy way to do this is with HVAC software.
 Moving your business processes to an HVAC software not only streamlines your scheduling, paperwork, field service invoicing, and marketing strategies, but it also makes using your services simpler for your clients.
 With Housecall Pro, your clients can also book your services digitally.
 You can even set up an integration with Yelp so that your clients can book right through the app.

 When it’s time to pay, Housecall Pro lets you invoice your clients digitally and allows them to pay for your services online.
 When a customer pays for your invoice, Housecall Pro’s Instapay feature allows you to deposit credit card payments into your bank account instantly so that you’ll have the money in 30 minutes or less.

-As an added bonus, Housecall Pro’s dispatch updates allow you to keep your clients up to date as soon as a technician is dispatched to service them, minimizing the dreaded, lengthy service window and winning you a happy customer.
+As an added bonus, Housecall Pro’s dispatch updates allow you to keep your clients updated as soon as a technician is dispatched to service them, minimizing the dreaded, lengthy service window and winning you a happy customer.